Texas Foster Family Association By-laws & Constitution

 DUTIES: This Board shall assume the following responsibilities:

-1. To bring recommendations and/or advise the Boards on ways to improve the ASSOCIATION.
-To serve on the Election Committee at an ASSOCIATION Conference in an election year.
+A. To bring recommendations and/or advise the Board on ways to improve the ASSOCIATION.